 Fish Oil: I highly recommend taking a high-quality fish oil supplement (about 1000 mg per day).
-I take this this one by Country Life every single day.
+I take this this exact fish oil supplement every single day.
 Fish oil is loaded with healthy omega-3 fatty acids, an essential nutrient that most of us don’t get enough of and which is essential to calming inflammation in the body.
 Omega 3 supplements are tasteless (thank goodness!).

 I also recommend eating fatty fish (salmon and shellfish) as well as wild tuna (in moderation).
 Be weary of fish oil supplements that contain tuna as they may also contain high mercury levels.

 Protandim: This is a controversial supplement just because it’s sold via MLM (I don’t sell it, sorry, but this is what it looks like), however, if it was sold in a normal supplement store, people wouldn’t be so up in arms about it.
 I, too, was weary at first because it’s an MLM, but after taking it, I noticed a considerable difference in my gut health, so I’m a believer.
 I’ve taken Protandim for several years and plan to continue taking it to proactively promote good health in my body.